marijnh/Eloquent-JavaScript/06_object.md

 {{index inheritance, "Function prototype", "Array prototype", "Object prototype"}}

-Many objects don't directly have `Object.prototype` as their ((prototype)), but instead have another object, which provides its own default properties.
+Many objects don't directly have `Object.prototype` as their ((prototype)), but instead have another object that provides a different set of default properties.
 Functions derive from `Function.prototype`, and arrays derive from `Array.prototype`.